emmastrand/EmmaStrand_Notebook/_posts/2021-06-21-16s-Analysis-Pipeline.md

 **Questions/come back to**:
 - Adapter content seems to start at ~210 bp.
 40-210 bp seems to be where the good data is..
 Come back to chat to HP about this
-- Is the difference between trunc and trim the 5' and 3' ends?
-How can you view this in the multiqc report?
-- Primer length: 515F = 52 bp long; 806RB = 54 bp long

 ```